subornaa/Data-Analytics-Tutorials/README.md

 | biomass          | Aboveground biomass (kg/ha)                                                  |
 | size             | Sawlog size category (Poles, Under, Small, Medium, Large)                    |

 ## Plot Locations

+**File: plots.gpkg**

 Field plots in the PRF containing the trees in `trees.csv` are georeferenced, and their locations are provided in the `plots.gpkg` file.
 This is a spatial point dataset stored in a GeoPackage (.gpkg) file.
-The data is projected in the **WGS 84 / UTM zone 18N** coordinate reference system (CRS).

 Each field plot is circular, with a radius of 14.1m (625m^2).
 Note that this dataset is in a **point** format (i.e., only XY coordinates of plot centers).